Feline Fever: Calling Cats

 Not knowing what to do, she slowly moved off to my West, where she sat and looked around for over fifteen minutes only 27 steps from me.
 Occasionally she would stare right at me but never spooked away.
 All the while, I kept snapping photos and relishing in the experience.
 The fact that it was January and the Iowa bobcat season had closed two months prior never disappointed me.
 I felt lucky to have the experience.
 Finally she began to move off and simply melted into the light brush no more than 40 yards away.

-This 2012 bobcat season will begin on November 3rd and last until the quota of 450 bobcats have been harvested in the counties open for hunting and trapping them.
 Don’t forget that in Iowa a furharvester license is required to hunt bobcats.
 Also check the DNR’s regulations for specific details on harvesting a bobcat including the zones open for hunting, how to check the quota status daily and the proper procedures to follow once you’ve hopefully bagged that cat.
 So with the season just around the corner, let’s get into some details about how you too can call up one of these kitties.

 Find the Hot Spots

 Just like coyotes, success with bobcats begins with finding them.
 Or maybe it is better to say, finding where they’ve been?
 Locating them is not as easy as finding coyotes.
 They’re obviously not as plentiful, but looking for tracks is where success begins.
 Bobcats leave a rounded track with four toe marks and typically have no claw marks visible.
 Look for a distinct “M” shaped pattern to the rear of their six lobed paw print.
 Once you’ve found tracks, you’re in the game.
 Also, speak with the landowners, farmers, mail carriers and such in an area.
 Often times these fine people have put me on good “cat farms” in the past.
 Everyone usually enjoys retelling of their sightings and they are just as interesting to hear.